solaimanhridoy/LearnPostgreSQl/README.md

-We can us `HAVING` keyword with `GRPOP BY` keyword to specify a condition.
+We can use `HAVING` keyword with `GRPOP BY` keyword to specify a condition.

 Let's suppose that we want only those `country_of_birth` which have more than 5 persons on the table.
 Then type: